 Verbs vs. nouns with “-ung”

 This system works with all of the nouns that have this ending.
-This means that when you already know a noun, you can quickly discover the meaning of the accordingly verb.
+This means that when you already know a noun, you can quickly discover the meaning of an accordingly verb.
 For you, this is good news because it simplifies your life as a German student.

 Hi there!
 Though I provide all blog content for free, your support will be very much appreciated. 🙂